shivannis/xandr-docs-public/xandr-docs/articles/data-providers/best-practices-for-real-time-data-provider-integrations.md

 <!-- -->

-- **Connection Metrics:** The best metric for monitoring connections is queries/connections as opposed to connections/second.
+- **Connection metrics:** The best metric for monitoring connections is queries/connections as opposed to connections/second.
-- **Keep-Alive Protocol:** You should be supporting Keep-Alive protocol and trying to keep connections open as long as possible.
+- **Keep-Alive protocol:** You should be supporting Keep-Alive protocol and trying to keep connections open as long as possible.
 Typically we see 300 queries per connection, meaning that if you are closing the connection, you will see 300x more opens/closes.
 You should be